Duke of Buccleuch's Hunt

-The Duke of Buccleuch's Hunt is a fox hunt which hunts in the Scottish Borders area of Scotland.
+The Duke of Buccleuch's Hunt was a fox hunt which hunted in the Scottish Borders area of Scotland.
+Since the Scottish ban on fox hunting it has become a drag hunt, "The Duke of Buccleuch's Hounds", which lays an artificial scent trail for hounds to follow.

 History

 The Duke of Buccleuch's Hunt was founded in 1827 by Walter Montagu Douglas Scott, 5th Duke of Buccleuch who purchased the pack from George Baillie.

 The huntsmen of the Duke of Buccleuch's Hunt have been: